atommoyer/stapler/README.md

 # stapler
-A Motif Hash Based Method for Matching Crosslinkers into Peptides and Proteins
+A Motif Hash Based Method for Matching Crosslinkers into Peptides and Proteins for PyRosetta

 ### Installation
 `pip install pystapler`